Static determinability

 3 - number of equilibrium equations

-The beam is twice statically indeterminate - ( result=2)
+The beam is statically non-determinable twice - (result N=2)

 Mechanisms

-The last type of structure that I will discuss are structures that can move - mechanisms.
-The degree of static indeterminacy for such structure is negative.
+The last type of systems I will discuss are systems that have the possibility of movement - mechanisms.
+The degree of static indeterminacy for such systems is negative.

 N < 0

-That's the end of the topic of static indeterminacy, thank you and I invite you to browse other entries 😊
+That's the end of the static non-convexity topic, thank you and feel free to browse other posts 😊